beaesguerra/dressr/readme.md

 - Browse through suggested outfits by simply swiping right to view other outfits
 - Add clothing items to their closet by taking pictures of their clothes
 - Remove clothes from their closet
-- View the clothes in their closet by category
+- View the clothes in their closet by category (i.e., tops, bottoms)